Sydneychick2748/professional-README-generator/README.md

 ## License

-Refer to the repo at https://github.com/Sydneychick2748/professional-README-generator for the license information
+Refer to the repo at: https://github.com/Sydneychick2748/professional-README-generator for the license information

 ## Contribute
  N/A